 Excused Absences

 Yale Summer Session programs do not allow for Dean’s Excuses, which are written forms signed by a residential college dean authorizing the postponement of written work or exams during term-time study in New Haven.
-If a student cannot attend a particular class period due to an emergency or serious illness, they should let the instructor know ahead of time if at all possible.
-If this is not possible, let the instructor know as soon as is practical.
+Absences from a Yale Summer Session program class or activity, therefore, may be excused only under the following circumstances:

 Unexcused Absences

-Anything not an emergency or serious illness is considered an unexcused absence.
-Students will receive a zero for participation on any missed assignments, quizzes, or presentations and are not permitted to reschedule or make up work that results from unexcused absences.
+Anything not covered in the above categories is considered an unexcused absence.
+Transportation or other disruptions due to strikes or weather, oversleeping, visits from friends or family (which are not allowed while the program is in session), and other similar examples all fall into the unexcused category.
+Students will receive a zero for participation on any missed assignments, quizzes, or presentations and are not permitted to reschedule or make up work that result from unexcused absences.

 Yale Summer Session programs abroad rely on a positive group dynamic that is fostered most effectively by every student in the group engaging productively and respectfully with each other, with local hosts, and with the faculty leading the program both inside and outside of the classroom.